 How much does a hospitality purchasing system cost

-And you’re not alone, The Morning Advertiser recently reported that hospitality business owners are reporting average cost rises of 17% in food prices and 14% in drinks prices alongside soaring costs in energy bills, labour and insurance costs.
+And you’re not alone - a recent survey by UK Hospitality reported that hospitality business owners are reporting cost rises in wages (95%), food prices (89%) and insurance (84%) alongside soaring costs in energy bills and drinks.
 Purchasing software can help businesses identify areas where they can reduce costs, such as by negotiating better deals with suppliers or by using data analytics to optimise their purchasing decisions.

 But with rising costs comes restricted budgets, so the first thing you’ll want to know is ‘how much does it cost?’.
 Here at Access Hospitality, we help businesses identify and target areas of their businesses where they can reduce costs and create more efficient processes to save time at a price that works with their budget.